UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

     there are many things going on here and many answers are correct:

     - Measurements are messier than you may have thought
-    - Julia is 100x faster than R
+    - Julia is 30x faster than R
     - The MATLAB code is single-threaded
     - R works best at being efficient in parallel
     - HPC clusters differ
+    - The points on Kebnekaise differ more than other HPC clusters: this is because Kebnekaise is the most heterogeneous (i.e. has the highest number of different hardware)

 ## Exercise X1: job scheduling problem?